lyhiving/baserow2/docs/guides/updating-baserow-from-1.5-to-a-later-version.md

 ```

 to get a list of all the available volumes.

+> In case you are running a version of Baserow prior to 1.2 you need to be aware that there
+> will be no "baserow_pgdata" volume, as the "named volume" was introduced in Baserow 1.2.
+> Therefore you need to inspect the "db" container to find out which volume belongs to it.
+> Run the following: docker inspect -f '{{ .Mounts }}' db
+> Copy the volume ID and use that in the subsequent commands instead of "baserow_pgdata".

 To make it even simpler you can download the following helper script in order to
 clone a volume: